Scientific: Cycas revoluta

 Common: sago palm

 Origin: South Japan islands of Ryukyu and Nansei, found today primarily on steep to precipitous stony sites, but previously on flatter land now cleared.
-Reports of natural occurrences in coastal Fukien Province of China have not been substantiated, although circumstantial support for these claims is strong.
+Reports of natural occurrences in coastal Fukien Province of China have not been substantiated, although circumstantial evidence for these claims is strong.

 Hardiness zones: